The Colours Match: History

 The Colours Match was inaugurated on 13 December 1952 at Lansdowne Road with the first title taken by UCD Trinity gained their first win in 1954 and the first drawn match came in 1955.
 The first 26 matches and the 35th to 38th matches were held at Lansdowne Road stadium in Dublin.
 The 27th to 33rd fixtures and the 39th through 60th matches were played at Donnybrook Rugby Ground, the traditional home of the Leinster rugby union team.
 The 61st 63rd, 65th and 67th encounters took place at the UCD Bowl, Belfield, the 62nd match at Donnybrook Rugby Ground and the 64th, 66th and 68th editions in College Park Rugby Ground, Trinity College.

 Trophy

 A trophy, The Colours Cup, presented to the winner of the annual Colours Match, was inaugurated in 2002 to mark the Golden Jubilee of the first Colours Match in December 1962.
 It was first presented to the winners of the 51st Colours Match, UCD, in November 2002.
 The cup is in the form of a claret jug.

-Trinity College are the current holders beating University College by 34 points to 27 points on 1 April 2022 at College Park, Trinity College.
+Trinity College are the current holders beating University College by 22 points to 13 points on 30 March 2024 at College Park, Trinity College Dublin.